mbraak/django-file-form/README.md

 The project is hosted on [github](https://github.com/mbraak/django-file-form).

-Works with Django 1.4 and 1.5.
+Works with Django 1.4 - 1.6beta.

 ## Usage